threefoldtechprojects/goldchain/frontend/explorer/README.md

 # Explorer

-A block explorer for  GoldChain
+A block explorer for a Rivine-based chain

 ## Run it yourself

 ### Prerequisites
 * Caddyserver
-* Goldchain daemon
+* A Rivine-based daemon

-Make sure you have a goldchaind running with the explorer module enabled:
+Make sure you have a Rivine-based daemon running with the explorer module enabled:
-`goldchaind -M cgte`
+`<rivine-based daemon cli name> -M cgte`

 Now start caddy from the `caddy` folder of this repository:
 `caddy -conf Caddyfile.local`